pantheon-systems/documentation/source/docs/articles/sites/using-tmp-files.md

 ##Temporary File Management Across Multiple Application Containers

 If you’re using multiple servers to process requests, you’ll need to set up a temporary directory that is shared between all environments.

-To share the temporary directory between all environments, use: `sites/default/files/tmp`

-##DROPs
+Create the new directory, and then share it between all environments:

+**Drupal**: `sites/default/files/tmp`
+**WordPress**: `wp-content/uploads`

+## Multiple Application Container Hosts
 To manage your temporary files securely and reliably across DROPs when multiple server calls are required to process the files, add this to your code: `private://tmp`

 <div class="alert alert-danger" role="alert">